phpinternalsbook/PHP-Internals-Book/Book/functions/arguments_and_return_values.rst

     PHP_FUNCTION(return_hello_world) {
         ZVAL_STRING(return_value, "Hello world!", 1);
-        /* Reminder: 1 means the strings needs to be duplicated */ }
+        /* Reminder: 1 means the string needs to be duplicated */ }

 As setting the return value is such a common operation, there is a set of ``RETVAL_*`` macros, which are just